TerjeOtsa/Group3_Evolutionary-algorithms/README.md

 This part of the project consists of two Python scripts that implement a Q-learning agent for OpenAI's Taxi-v3 environment.
 The agent is trained to navigate a grid, pick up a passenger, and deliver them to the correct destination.
 The train_agent.py script trains the agent, and the run_trained_agent.py script demonstrates the agent's performance after training.

 Dependencies
-Before running these scripts, ensure you have the following dependencies installed:
+Before running these scripts, ensure you have the Python 3.x installed and the following packages at the top (Required Libraries):

-Python 3.x
 gym (part of OpenAI Gym, installable via pip install gym) numpy matplotlib